-5. Steps to ensure compliance
+5. Steps to ensure compliance.

-With over 9 000 registered and active security businesses, it has become necessary for the Authority to collaborate with various key players in government as well as consumers in general.
+With over 10 000 registered and active security businesses, it has become necessary for the Authority to collaborate with various key players in government as well as consumers in general.
 Of utmost importance is for the consumer of security services to put control mechanisms in place to ensure compliance with the Act.
 Therefore consumers, which includes government and the public sector at large, should play a role in not only meeting its statutory obligations in terms of section 38(3)(g) of the Act, but enforcing the provisions of the Act, particularly through its supply chain management processes.

-It is hereby recommended that consumers and Accounting Officers of National, Provincial and Local government departments and State-Owned Entities should implement the following:
+In order to comply with the PSIR Act, consumers and Accounting Officers of National, Provincial and Local government departments and State-Owned Entities should implement the following: